Everything You Want to Know About Startup Funding Stages

 Among the funding rounds for startups, seed funding is considered to be the first actual stage of startup funding.
 According to the recent startup failure rate, most startups in the pre-seed stage fail because of the lack of funding and lack of market need.
 That is why seed capital is crucial to get the business off the ground.

 This stage involves a huge amount of risk for the investors, so the startup owners must give the investors a stake in the company in exchange for their investment.
 This type of funding allows the startup to cover the initial costs of MVP product launch, marketing, hiring the key staff, and further market research.
-A lot of companies believe that the seed stage is all that is needed to get their business off the ground.
-However, finding the necessary funds is not the only thing that matters here – you shouldn't underestimate the importance of product-market fit as well.

 Potential Investors in Seed Rounds

-• Friends and Family;
+• friends and family;

-• Crowdfunding.
+• crowdfunding.

 The startups that can attract investment at the seed stage usually have a business value from $3 million to $6 million.
 Companies with such a startup valuation can usually receive from $50,000 up to $3 million of funding for a promising startup.